ZenGirl/Blinky/README.md

 > I made a mistake in using uppercase for the sub-folder `Blinky` instead of `blinky`.
 > Sigh.
 My bad.

+> I wrote the code from scratch without using `git`.
+> After the project ran successfully, I uploaded it to my git repo.
+> Currently there is only one branch `master`.
+> This is not my normal workflow.
+> I normally have `master`, `develop` and working branches.

 The main process configures the required files, and uses an Organizer to chain 3 interactors.
 These are `Validator`, `Loader` and `Actor`.